RedVoxInc/website-examples/docs/source/02_dashboard.md

 Absolute time requires both the start and end times of the segment to be entered.
 The default end time is 5 minutes after the start time.
 The start time defaults to 5 minutes before the current time.

+* _Be patient when changing the time values.
+The website may require a moment to update the station list for your time window._

 ## Source Location Selection

 ![](../img/dashboard_loc.png)